metavee/blog/_posts/2024-04-05-rules-of-set.md

 From the following 4 cards, only 1 valid set can be formed.
 Select the 3 cards that obey **the rule**.
-This page is _lightly_ interactive.
+This page is _slightly_ interactive and you can click on cards to select them.

 <form>
 {% include setcard.html id="1-1" card="1_purple_filled_diamond" class="correct" %}